 - If your CSV or TXT file is stored on a publicly accessible website and contains latitude and longitude information, you can reference it as a layer on the web.
 Whenever the map is opened, it shows the latest data from your file.
 You can add a .csv or .txt file from the web that contains address information, but the file will be stored with the map.
 Any updates you make to the original .csv or .txt file on the web won't be reflected in the map.

 - If you are adding a CSV file from the web that includes number fields with decimals, the decimal characters in your file should match the format that your system language supports.
 For example, if your system is set to English, your file should use periods as decimals.
 If you system is set to French, your file should use commas as decimals.

 - You can add and share a CSV file (including one with address information) as an item on the website for others to download.
-The file cannot be viewed with the map viewer.
+The file cannot be viewed with Map Viewer.

-You can add data captured with a GPS device by converting the data to a file in GPS Exchange Format (.gpx).
-Numerous third-party and GPS manufacturer utilities exist to perform this conversion.
-The following types of data are supported:
+You can capture data with a GPS device and use a third-party tool or GPS manufacturer utility to convert the data to a file in GPS Exchange Format (.gpx).
+Once you have a GPX file, you can add it to Map Viewer to visualize the data.
+The following types of data are supported in Map Viewer: